Yale-BIM/f21-assignments/assignment-3/README.md

     The launch script should then open RViz and display the robot and the moving target in front of it.
 The target should be displayed as a red ball.

+    > [Roslaunch](http://wiki.ros.org/roslaunch) is a tool for easily launching multiple ROS nodes.
+Roslaunch scripts are written in XML format, according to [this specification](http://wiki.ros.org/roslaunch/XML).

 ### Questions / Tasks